GB127/SRC-statistics/README.md

 - first : The time of the very first PB of this game-category
     - EXAMPLE : 2:53:59 : the first PB is 2 hours, 53 minutes and 59 seconds.

-- PB : PB times and the total of time saved
+- time : PB times and the total of time saved
     - EXAMPLE : 0:32:58 (-2:21:01) ;
         - The current PB is 32 minutes and 58 seconds.
         - The current PB shaves 2 hours, 21 minutes and 1 seconds of the the very first PBs that was 2:53:59.